calebgdavidson/Group-Project1/README.md

 ## Description

 We built this webpage in order to create a quick and easy way for a user to access what time the sun will be rising and setting in their area.
-We realized that most people guess at what time the sun will be setting and this webpage will help to solve that issue.
-All it takes is entering a zip code and a user will get location information, as well as specific sun events for their given location.
+We realized that most people guess at this task, and this webpage will help to solve that issue.
+All it takes is entering a zip code, and a user will get location information, as well as specific sun events for their given location.

 ## Table of Contents